 Now that you know how to make voice and video calls on Skype, learn how to avoid common communication problems like poor audio quality, webcam mishaps, and other technical issues.
 Just follow these tips, and keep them in mind every time you use Skype.

-Have you ever been on a call where the other person sounded far away?
+Have you ever been on a call in which the other person sounded far away?
 How about a video call where the webcam appeared to be shaking?
 These are common problems that usually come down to user error, not a technical issue.
-To make sure the other person can see and hear you clearly, follow these tips.
+To make sure the other person can see and hear you clearly, follow these tips:

 - For voice calls, a headset is foolproof, but don't worry if you don't have one.
-If you have a separate microphone, all you have to do is place it in front of you, and speak clearly into the mic.
-If you have a built-in microphone, find out where it is on your computer, and sit close by, so you don't sound too "quiet" or "far away."
+If you have a separate microphone, all you have to do is place it in front of you and speak clearly into the mic.
+If you have a built-in microphone, find out where it is on your computer and sit close by it so you don't sound too "quiet" or "far away".

-- For video calls, follow all the advice above, then make sure your webcam is secure, and pointing directly at you.
-That way, it won't shake, or accidentally leave you out of the frame.
-You should also be conscious of eye contact, and how to maintain it during important calls (for example, a job interview).
+- For video calls, follow the advice above, then make sure your webcam is secure and pointing directly at you.
+This way, it won't shake or accidentally leave you out of the frame.
+You should also be conscious of eye contact, as well as how to maintain it during important calls (for example, a job interview).
 Instead of watching the screen, look up when it's your turn to talk, and speak directly into the camera.